Why France has become a prime target for terrorists

-At least 70 people were reportedly killed in the southern French city of Nice when a truck ran into a crowd celebrating the Bastille Day national holiday on Thursday night.
+Many experts weren’t surprised when Islamic terrorists targeted France in attacks that killed at least 130 people and injured hundreds more in Paris last November.

-If a terrorist group is indeed responsible, this would be the second major terror attack to his France in a year — and the third since January 2015.
+John Schindler, the national-security columnist for the New York Observer, tweeted after the attacks: “Jihadists with Balkan small arms were shooting up France in 1995 … got no idea why anybody is surprised.”

-John Schindler, the national-security columnist for The New York Observer, tweeted after November attacks in Paris that killed 130 people: “Jihadists with Balkan small arms were shooting up France in 1995 … got no idea why anybody is surprised.”
+Attackers used guns and bombs at several sites across Paris in November, including the Stade de France and the Bataclan concert hall, where a shooting rampage and hostage situation left about 89 people dead.

-Attackers used guns and bombs at several sites across Paris in that attack, including the Stade de France and the Bataclan concert hall, leading to an examination of why France has become a prime target for terror groups.
+Salah Abdeslam, the most wanted man in Europe for his suspected role in the attacks, was wounded and captured in a police raid in the Molenbeek district of Brussels on Friday afternoon, ending a months-long manhunt.

 Under President Francois Hollande, France launched its first airstrikes against ISIS targets in Syria last September.
 The country is also a closer and more opportunistic target for extremist groups.